January 19, 2026 (5mo ago)

 We've tracked multiple teams migrating off Vercel after their monthly bills crossed $200.
 The pattern is consistent: costs stay low during development, then spike unpredictably after launch.

 The self-hosting market is growing at 18.5% CAGR, from $15.6B in 2024 to a projected $85.2B by 2034.
-That growth reflects a broader trend: developers want ownership over their infrastructure.
-Temps is one of the platforms driving this shift — it delivers Vercel-style git push deployments on your own servers, with built-in analytics, error tracking, and monitoring included at no extra cost.
+Developers want ownership over their infrastructure.
+Temps delivers Vercel-style git push deployments on your own servers, with built-in analytics, error tracking, and monitoring included at no extra cost.

 # Connect your GitHub repo to the Temps dashboard